 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Hospice care (continued) Our plan covers initial hospice consultation services for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine (2 per lifetime) Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Immunizations Covered Medicare Part B services include: Pneumonia vaccine (2 per lifetime) Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
 Vaccines covered under our Part D prescription drug benefit should be obtained, if possible, at a vaccine network pharmacy, which are indicated with a "v" in the Provider/Pharmacy Directory.
 Your Part D cost sharing may apply; however, we do cover certain vaccines (defined by Medicare) under our Part D prescription drug benefit at no cost to you.
 Examples of routine vaccines covered under our Part D benefit include shingles vaccine (Zoster/Shingrix) and Tetanus (Td/Tdap).
 When a Part D Medicare-covered immunization is received in a provider's office or outpatient setting you will pay the cost of the immunization and administration to the provider.
 We will reimburse you as described in Chapter 6, Section 8.
-There is no copayment for Hepatitis B, and COVID-1 -
+There is no copayment for Hepatitis B, and COVID-19 Deductible does not apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: In-home safety assessment \$0 for these services.
-An in-home safety assessment will be performed by a health care provider if you do not qualify for one under original Medicare's home health benefit.
-The assessment will focus on both medical & behavioral hazards, such as your risk for falls or injuries and how to prevent them, and identify and/or modify hazards throughout your home.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): In-home safety assessment An in-home safety assessment will be performed by a health care provider if you do not qualify for one under original Medicare's home health benefit.
+The assessment will focus on both medical & behavioral hazards, such as your risk for falls or injuries and how to prevent them and identify and/or modify home hazards throughout your home. \$0 for these services.
+Not covered Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-For each Medicare- covered hospital admission/stay you pay: \$300 per day, days 1-6. \$0 for additional hospital days.
-For each Medicare- covered hospital admission/stay, you pay 45% per stay.
 There is no limit to the number of days covered by the plan.
 Your inpatient hospital cost sharing will apply each time you are admitted.
 This includes when transferring from one facility to another or within the same facility between levels of care.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary)
+Covered services include but are not limited to: For each Medicare- covered hospital admission/stay you pay: \$320 per day, days 1-7. \$0 for additional hospital days.
+For each Medicare- covered hospital admission/stay, you pay 50% per stay.
+Deductible does apply.
+Semi-private room (or a private room if medically necessary) Meals including special diets Physician services Regular nursing services Costs of special care units (such as intensive care or coronary care units)